binick/binick.github.io/content/posts/2020-10-22_sqlserver-efcore-json/index.md

 To make it work, we need to persist the JSON into table column `Metadata`.

-We can use the other usefull [Value conversions](https://docs.microsoft.com/en-us/ef/core/modeling/value-conversions) functionality of **efcore**.
+We can use the other useful [Value conversions](https://docs.microsoft.com/en-us/ef/core/modeling/value-conversions) functionality of **efcore**.

 {{< gist binick 7c40dc3dcb74dae0485ebc95bbc4b015 "Car.Metadata.cs" >}}